College of Law > Academics > Experiential Learning > Legal Clinics > Technology/Intellectual Property

 TIP Clinic Mission: Protecting the Creative Works of Creative Minds

-The TIP Field Clinic, a successor to one of the first intellectual property clinics in the country, will enable you to gain practice experience in IP or Technology law.
-As the law school’s first Field Clinic, students will work off-site with law firms and partner organizations specifically chosen for their ability to expose you to intellectually challenging and exciting legal issues.
+The TIP Field Clinic, a successor to one of the first intellectual property clinics in the country, enables students to gain practice experience in Intellectual Property and Technology law.
+As the law school’s first Field Clinic, students work off-site with law firms and partner organizations specifically chosen for their ability to expose you to intellectually challenging and exciting legal issues.
 Clients could include entrepreneurs, musicians, artists, authors and inventors who need assistance in protecting their creations and businesses.
 The TIP Field Clinic is an integral component of the College of Law's nationally ranked Intellectual Property program.

 Instruction: This course is a combination of lecture, in-class discussion, skills instruction, and client counseling.